vcfvct/aws-exam/azure.md

     1. RDB persistence takes a periodic snapshot and can rebuild the cache using the snapshot in case of failure.
     2. AOF persistence saves every write operation to a log that is saved at least once per second.
 This creates bigger files than RDB but has less data loss.[]
   * The Premium tier also deployment to a virtual network.
+* You can copy blobs, directories, and containers between storage accounts by using the *AzCopy* command-line utility. `AZCopy` should theoretically offer better performance over `az storage blob xxx` or `Start-AzureStorageBlobCopy` as it is designed for optimal performance and operating a *bulk* mode.

 ## Databases
 * CosmosDB: Global from start, single digit latency, pay for use.